 - 8% to the county in which the casino is located

 When Does Sports Betting Begin in Arkansas?

-Sports betting is now officially on the books in Arizona, but it will still be some time before the first legal wagers can be placed.
-The November 2018 ballot measure gave the Arizona Racing Commission 120 days to form the regulations that will govern sports betting.
+Sports betting is now officially on the books in Arkansas, but it will still be some time before the first legal wagers can be placed.
+The November 2018 ballot measure gave the Arkansas Racing Commission 120 days to form the regulations that will govern sports betting.
 The Commission must figure put forth regulations dealing with licensing, integrity and oversight, recordkeeping requirements and much more in order to effectively govern sports betting.

 Additionally, Southland and Oaklawn still need to build their sportsbooks, hire staff, get the necessary technology in place and so on so they can be ready to accept wagers.
 All told, we’re probably looking at a timeline in the range of months starting from the November election.

-Southland and Oaklawn will most likely be first-to-market in Arizona due to being granted automatic sports betting licenses and already having facilities in place.
+Southland and Oaklawn will most likely be first-to-market in Arkansas due to being granted automatic sports betting licenses and already having facilities in place.
 The other two locations will be starting from scratch, beginning with interested operators applying for a license before breaking ground on construction.